probablysamir/30daysofnode/README.md

 _(Scope->Global->process->env->NODE_ENV)_

 You can see the bug right?
 Even if you cannot, let me tell you that the extra space after the production was ruining everything.
-Yes, it was not much of a big bug but I invested a lot of time fixing this by modifying code here and there.
+Yes, it was not much of a big bug but I invested a lot of time trying to fix this by modifying code here and there.
 If I had used ndb for looking at this value earlier it would have been easier to fix.

 __Source of the bug:__
 ```